Baby turtles, starfish, crabs, crabs, and more crabs. We enjoyed fun on the beach at our latest party school, Turtle in the Sea Nature Book Club.

 Make sure to fill in any holes that you may have made before you leave the beach.
 This will also protect the baby sea turtles from becoming trapped or injured.

 Sea turtle nests can hold between 50-200 eggs depending on the type of turtle!
 The one we were watching ended up hatching 87.

 Sadly, we left an hour before they hatched, but we were there the next night when they inventoried the nest.
-You can see the baby sea turtle watch below.

 Here, you can see the baby turtles hatching and crawling to the ocean.

 Most of these turtles won't make it to maturity, but those that do can live over a hundred years!
 In Ft.
 Caswell (where we watched the nests) they have an amazing group of volunteers who watch the nest nightly and then do inventories after the turtles hatch and make their way to the ocean.
 One egg from each nest is sent to a lab for DNA testing.
 This gives the researchers information on the mother of the eggs.
 Some of these mamas and their babies have been tracked for years as they come back to the same nesting areas each year.